evansyeung/DotaMatch/README.md

 Instructions
 ------------

-####Registrationg & Login Functions
+#### Registration & Authentication

 ![Alt text](/README_Images/Registration&LoginFunctions.gif?raw=true)

-* Email:  requires a email input
+* Email:  requires an email input
 * Password: requires a minimum of 6 chars
 * Account Setup
- * DotaName:  your Dota 2 in game name
+ * DotaName:  your Dota 2 in-game name
  * MMR: your Dota 2 matchmaking rating (ELO) if you play rank games
  * Role: the role you prefer or play most often in Dota 2
  * Newly created accounts will automatically have a rating of 5

-Once registration has been complete, you will have access to all of DotaMatch's functionalities.
+Once registration has been complete, you will have access to all DotaMatch's functionalities.

-####Party Matchmaking Function
+#### Party Matchmaking

 ![Alt text](/README_Images/PartyFunction.gif?raw=true)